History of Falls Church: Internal improvements

 Local internal improvements were initiated in 1829 by the private Middle Turnpike Company, which built a turnpike to connect the end of King Street in Alexandria to Dranesville, from where it connected with the Leesburg Turnpike.
 From Alexandria through Falls Church it followed the colonial-era ridge road.
 Tolls began being collected in 1839.

 Another new road connected Falls Church with other points east in 1852, when the new Aqueduct Road connected a bridge by the same name across the Potomac River with Fairfax Court House.
 Its route from the river to Falls Church became modern-day Wilson Boulevard.

 Roads helped connect Falls Church with larger trading centers, and the village began to prosper.
 A larger population called for more forms of religious expression, and a local Presbyterian congregation was launched in 1848.
-Columbia Baptist Church was formed in 1856 and built itself a two-story wooden New England-style church house on East Broad Street, adjacent to The Falls Church.
+Columbia Baptist Church was formed in 1856 and built itself a two-story wooden New England–style church house on East Broad Street, adjacent to The Falls Church.

 Rail travel arrived in 1860 when the Alexandria, Loudoun & Hampshire Railroad opened.
 The railroad linked Alexandria with Virginia's mountain counties.
 It shortened the transit from Falls Church to Alexandria from a half-day on the Turnpike to only 35 minutes on the train.

 A post office was established at Falls Church in 1849.
 New residents, many from northern states, were arriving and building fine homes.
 Solid and unpretentious, but well-built, many of these are still in existence today, and their architectural styles recall their owners' New England and Upper Atlantic origins and craftsmanship.

 The Civil War

-The American Civil War proved to be a turning point in the history of Falls Church.
-It was almost two different communities in pre-war and post-war years.
-Prior to the war it was a sleepy and rural Southern community.
+The American Civil War was a turning point in the history of Falls Church.
+Before the war it was a sleepy and rural Southern community.
 During Reconstruction and later, however, many of its institutions and families were splintered, and its landscape was altered for decades.